 Departments have additional requirements for reporting all work-related injuries and illnesses.
 See Guide Memo 7.6.1: Accident and Incident Reporting.

-The Workers' Compensation administrator (Zurich) normally pays benefits from the fourth day of the disability period or the first day of hospitalization, whichever occurs first.
+The Workers' Compensation administrator normally pays benefits from the fourth day of the disability period or the first day of hospitalization, whichever occurs first.
 If the employee is out of work more than 14 days (need not be consecutive) with a doctor's authorization, the three-day waiting period is waived and retroactive payments will be made so that payments start with the first day of disability.
 For Workers' Compensation, Stanford charges up to the initial five full work days of absence (days need not be consecutive) of an accepted claim to work-related disability paid leave.
-The University will augment the Workers' Compensation benefit with salary during this period.
+The university will augment the Workers' Compensation benefit with salary during this period.
 An employee's sick time or vacation is not charged for these days of absence.
 By state law, an employee may not receive both Workers' Compensation benefits and full pay.
-Therefore, employees are required to reimburse the University for any Workers' Compensation benefits paid for the first five days including any associated holidays, because the University has already paid the employee for the time.
+Therefore, employees are required to reimburse the university for any Workers' Compensation benefits paid for the first five days including any associated holidays, because the university has already paid the employee for the time.
 For part-time employees, the full day is prorated based on the employee's normal work schedule.

 e.
 Delayed Claims

 If acceptance of a claim is delayed, the initial five full days of absence (need not be consecutive) are charged to accumulated sick time and the claim is handled as a short-term non-work-related disability.
 If accumulated sick time is exhausted, the time is charged to accrued PTO, floating holiday and vacation, in that order.
 If the employee does not have enough accrued time, the remaining hours are unpaid.
-If the claim is then accepted under Workers' Compensation, any sick, PTO, floating holiday, and /or vacation taken during the first five days will be restored.
+If the claim is then accepted under Workers' Compensation, any sick, PTO, floating holiday, and /or vacation time taken during the first five days will be restored.

 f.
 Supplementing Workers' Compensation Payments